-I’ve been thinking a lot…well probably most of my career, about the world of high-end residential interior design and when the 50 Finest Interior Designers list was released, I knew I wanted to write a post about it.
+I’ve been thinking a lot about the world of high-end residential interior design and when the 50 Finest Interior Designers list was released, I knew I wanted to write a post about it.

-A lot of white people didn’t think twice about the racial make-up of the list.
-Many more do now because a man called George Floyd was killed by the police.
+A lot of white people didn’t think twice about the racial makeup of the list.
+Many more do now because the police killed a man called George Floyd.

 Stately Homes and Historic Houses

-When I walk around London, I view these grand old buildings knowing that the owners may have had slaves at one point and the uncomfortable feeling that if this were a few hundred years ago I could have been one of them.
+When I walk around London, I view these grand old buildings with the knowledge that the owners may have had slaves at one point and the uncomfortable feeling that if this were a few hundred years ago, I could have been one of them.

-I live in Harlesden, you may know it NW10.
-It’s a mostly black area full of Caribbean food places for some reason fishmongers.
-It’s the only place I’ve lived in London where people say hello.
-Older people who my heart aches for when I try to imagine what it must have been like here when they arrived.
-Some are fighting not to be deported back to the Caribbean by Priti Patel.
+I live in Harlesden, you may know it as NW10.
+It’s mostly a black area full of Caribbean food places, and for some reason, fishmongers.
+It’s one of the only places I’ve lived in London where people say hello.
+Older people, who my heart aches for when I try to imagine what it must have been like here when they arrived.
+Some are fighting not to be deported back to the Caribbean by Suella Braverman.

-Black designers, we can’t wait for these types of lists to acknowledge us, they won’t and it doesn’t matter.
-The people that want to work with us will find us.
+Black designers, we can’t wait for these types of lists to acknowledge us, they may not but the people that want to work with us will find us.

-I love the saying “build our own table” I’m all for it in all senses.
-Make our worlds, take the brave steps of setting up on your own.
-It may not work out, it may really really work out.
+I love the saying “build our own table” I’m all for it in all senses, and I applaud anybody who takes the brave steps of setting up their own business.
+It may not work out, but it may really really work out.

-I don’t want to create a world in which we ask to be included, don’t include me because someone told you to, do it because you believe at your core it is right.
-If people need to tell you your list is out of touch then you are out of touch and that’s fine, be out of touch, our worlds don’t have to meet.
-I want nothing to do with it.
+I don’t want a world in which we ask to be included.
+Don’t include us because someone told you to, do it because you believe at your core it is right.
+If people need to tell you your list is out of touch then you are out of touch and that’s fine, Be out of touch, our worlds don’t have to meet.

-The thing with diversity is that you have ASAP Rocky in your campaign, play his music in your shop, but then still have security follow him or anyone who looks likes him around when he comes in, that’s not diversity it’s performative.
-And believe me, we know the difference.
+The thing with diversity is that brands can have ASAP Rocky in their campaign, play his music in their shop, but then still have security follow him or anyone who looks like him around the store, that’s not diversity it’s performative and, we people can spot the difference a mile away.

-The world of interiors is a lot more subtle than fashion.
-It’s a CV that’s ignored because the Creative Director can’t pronounce the designers’ name, it’s the highly-priced courses that most black people can’t afford.
+It’s a CV that’s ignored because a name can’t be pronounced, it’s the highly-priced courses that most black people can’t afford.
 The majority of black and brown people are from working-class backgrounds and fees are another barrier to entry.